LittleB0xes/LDtkBridge/README.md

 # LDtkBridge
 A bridge between LDtk and DragonRuby

-Not all possibilities of LDtk are supported, this is a work in progress.
+⚠️ Not all capabilities of LDtk are supported, this is a work in progress.
 I add things to it according to my needs

 Currently, LDtkBridge only supports one tileset (which will evolve later)